Someone famous once said: “You are not alone in this world; you are part of an ensemble”.

 I love to create a sense of geometry with the dancers.
 All my choreographies have a lot of geometric patterns; but having said that, it’s not enough to just merely create patterns.
 It is about how the dancers move from one pattern and do so, with a sense of seamless flow.

-For me, the music is crucial.
+For me, music is crucial.
 It is always my inspiration.
 Sometimes, even a simple count of a Sarva Lagu inspires me, like a Thaka Dhimi Thaka Janu.
-I always try to reflect the nuances of the music through the nuances of choreography.
+I always try to reflect on the nuances of the music through the nuances of choreography.
 That becomes my creative process.

 Speaking of choreography, especially for a group, I have not had the luxury of dancers coming and standing in person for me to start thinking of choreography.
 So, of late, I choreograph on paper; everything is jotted down as notes.